 - TruHearing Hearing Aid Discount Through VSP (PDF)

 Separate identification (ID) cards are not issued by VSP nor are required to obtain vision benefits.
 To utilize your VSP benefits at a participating VSP provider, give the provider your name and ID (your WashU ID preceded by 3 zeros).
 The VSP provider will be able to verify your VSP coverage on-line with that information.
 Participants can, however, print a personalized ID card from the VSP website.
-The personalized ID card includes the participant’s name, WashU’s plan ID number, and co-pay information.
+The personalized ID card includes the participant’s name and co-pay information.
 This VSP ID card is available for convenience purposes only, and is not required for service.

 To Find a VSP Eye Care Provider

 For VSP benefits information or to find a participating VSP provider, visit the VSP website or call VSP directly at 1-800-877-7195.
 Washington University providers, as well as Barnes Eyecare Network (BECN) providers, are included in the VSP provider network.
 Follow the instructions below to find a participating VSP provider near you.

 - Select Members, then log in or register

 - Enter a city, state and/or zip code